-Browse the full content of this unit at codehs.com/library/course/5630/module/9418
+Browse the full content of this unit at codehs.com/library/course/6037/module/9046

-Objectives / Topics Covered Commands Defining vs. Calling Methods Designing methods Program entry points Control flow Looping Conditionals Classes Commenting code Preconditions and Postconditions Top Down Design Assignments / Labs 26 Karel Programming Exercises and Challenges in total Program-specific tasks for Karel the Dog Example Exercise: Pyramid of Karel Write a program to have Karel build a pyramid.
-There should be three balls on the first row, two in the second row, and one in the third row.
-Teach Karel new commands like turnRight() or makePancakes() Example Exercise: Pancakes Karel is the waiter.
-He needs to deliver a stack of pancakes to the guests on the 2nd, 4th, and 6th avenue.
+Objectives / Tanics • Commands

+Objectives / Topics Covered Commands Defining vs. Calling Methods

+Defining vs. Calling Methods Designing reached to

+Designing methods

+Program entry points

+Control flow

+• Looping

+Conditionals

+• Classes

+Commenting code

+Preconditions and Postconditions

+Top Down Design

+Assignments / Labs 26 Karel Programming Exercises and Challenges in total

+Program-specific tasks for Karel the Dog

+Example Exercise: Pyramid of Karel

+Write a program to have Karel build a pyramid.
+There should be three

+balls on the first row, two in the second row, and one in the third row.

+Teach Karel new commands like turnRight() or makePancakes()

+Example Exercise: Pancakes

+Karel is the waiter.
+He needs to deliver a stack of pancakes to the

+guests on the 2nd, 4th, and 6th avenue.
 Each stack of pancakes should have three pancakes.

 Create a method called makePancakes() to help Karel solve this problem.

-Solve large Karel problems by breaking them down into smaller, more manageable problems using Top Down Design Example Exercise: The Two Towers In this program, Karel should build two towers of tennis balls.
-Each tower should be 3 tennis balls high.
+Solve large Karel problems by breaking them down into smaller, more

+manageable problems using Top Down Design

+Example Exercise: The Two Towers

+In this program, Karel should build two towers of tennis balls.
+Each

+tower should be 3 tennis balls high.

 At the end, Karel should end up on top of the second tower, facing East.

+Using control structures and conditionals to solve general problems

+Example Exercise: Random Hurdles

-Using control structures and conditionals to solve general problems Write a program that has Karel run to the other side of first street, jumping over all of the hurdles.
+Write a program that has Karel run to the other side of first street,

+jumping over all of the hurdles.
 However, the hurdles can be in random locations.
 The world is fourteen avenues long.